|

 Bekah decided it tasted terrible.
 After an obligatory stop at a carpet

 factory, the 2-day trip ended back in Marmaris in time for dinner.
+Looking for a deal - Now that we are back

 in Marmaris, we are plying the Internet trying to find a reasonable way to